 Universum History The Trapped King - The Myth of Richard the Lionheart

 Known to children and adults across the globe, Richard the Lionheart is one of history‘s great mythical figures.
 A legend in his own lifetime, he enjoyed a reputation he cleverly fuelled himself.
 His story is intertwined with that of King Arthur, whose sword Excalibur he wore.
-Even restrained, matter-of-fact chronicles tell of a heroic life that began 850 years ago and ended tragically when the king, in the prime of his life, wore the wrong clothes at the wrong time in
+Even restrained, matter-of-fact chronicles tell of a heroic life that began 850 years ago and ended tragically when the king, in the prime of his life, wore the wrong clothes at the wrong time in the wrong place.

 Richard was a warrior, a regent and, sometimes, a violent killer.
 Physically imposing, over six feet tall, the king had flaming red hair and a beard to match - as well as a passion for poetry.
 He was a brave fighter, given to throwing himself into battle with little consideration for his own safety or the consequences of his actions.
 He was also a master strategist and politician who became one of the most influential rulers at a time when the European dynasties were engaged in a struggle for power.